-Beethoven, Mozart, and Brahms are all composers dear to the German-born conductor David Afkham, and he makes his Philadelphia Orchestra debut directing performances of works by these greats on this Sunday’s Philadelphia Orchestra in Concert broadcast.
+Beethoven, Mozart, and Brahms are all composers dear to the German-born conductor David Afkham, and he makes his Philadelphia Orchestra debut directing performances of works by these greats on this Philadelphia Orchestra in Concert broadcast on Friday, May 1st at 1 PM on WRTI 90.1, and the night before at 7 PM on WRTI HD-2.

 Following intermission, a work Johannes Brahms spent at least fourteen years completing, his Symphony No.1.